slt-programmers/MacrologAndroid/README.md

 ## Debugging
 Debugging sometimes doesnt work when Intellij is also running.

+## Common issues
+After not developing the app for a while, weird issues may come up.
+Make sure to test the app in the release build variant with minify enabled.
+Often a Gradle update fixes things, or updating ProGuard rules.

 ## Files not to commit
 The following files should never be committed to git and will reside in the ignore folder of this project.